This is the multi-page printable view of this section. Click here to print.

 # systemctl restart iscsid

-• Device confirmation
+• Device Check

-• MPIO installation (Reboot required)
+• Install MPIO (Reboot required)

-1. Click Server Manager > Dashboard > Add roles and features.
+1. Click Server Manager > DashBoard > Add roles and features.

-3. On the Select installation type page, select Role-based or feature-based installation and click the Next button.
+3. On the Select installation type page, select Role-based or feature-based installation, and click the Next button.

-4. On the Select destination server page, the current server will be automatically searched.
-Confirm the content and click the Next button.
+4. Select destination server(Server selection) On the page, the current server is automatically detected.
+Verify the information and click the Next button.

-5. On the Select features page, select Features on the left menu and check Multipath I/O. Then, click the Next button.
+5. Select features(Feature selection) page, select Features from the left menu, check Multipath I/O, then click the Next button.

 MultiPath

-6. On the Confirm installation selections page, check Restart the destination server automatically if required.
-If a popup window opens, click Yes and then click the Install button.
+6. Confirm installation selections(Confirm installation selections) on the page, after checking Restart the destination server automatically if required, when the popup appears, click Yes and click the Install button.

-7. The installation will start, and the server will automatically reboot.
+7. The installation starts and automatically reboots.

-9. Click Server Manager > Dashboard > Tools > MPIO.
+9. Click Server Manager > DashBoard > tools > MPIO.

 MultiPath